 – What is Mandarin/Putonghua (普通话pǔ tōng huà)?

-Mandarin is also known as Mandarin Chinese, the Standard Modern Chinese language that widely recognised and applied in China.
+Mandarin is also known as Mandarin Chinese, the Standard Modern Chinese language widely recognized and applied in China.
 It is called Putonghua (普通话pǔ tōng huà), which indicate the common practice of Mandarin across the country and among people from different regions of China.

 China is a multiple-nation country.
 Besides the major population of Han people, there are still another 55 ethnic minority groups live in this vast land.
-Each of these minority groups has its own culture, language and customs as well.
-To make the communication among these 56 groups smoother and easier, Mandarin Chinese is practised as a common language.
+Each of these minority groups has its own culture, language, and customs as well.
+Mandarin Chinese is practiced as a common language to make communication among these 56 groups smoother and easier.

 It can be told from the definition of Mandarin.